blakeb211/gl0/readme.txt

 need to build multiple VAOs so that each model from level file has it's own

+models being loaded from disk more than once --> should be saved in an unorded map or a hash of their name stored in them

+switching 10 times per frame pauses the game..do I need multiple models per VAO?

 finish camera movement

 Add player model and camera follows player